ToshioCP/Gtk4-tutorial/src/sec21.src.md

 Each key is stored under the path.
 For example, if a key `font-desc` is defined with a path `/com/github/ToshioCP/tfe/`, the key's location in the database is `/com/github/ToshioCP/tfe/font-desc`.
-Path is a string begins with and ends with a slash (`/`).
+A path is a string begins with and ends with a slash (`/`).
 And it is delimited by slashes.
 - GSettings save information as key-value style.
-Key is a string begins with a lower case character followed by lower case, digit or dash (`-`) and ends with lower case or digit.
+A key is a string that begins with a lower case character followed by lower case letters, digits or dashes (`-`) and ends with a lower case letter or digit.
 No consecutive dashes are allowed.
 Values can be any type.
 GSettings stores values as GVariant type, which can be, for example, integer, double, boolean, string or complex types like an array.
 The type of values needs to be defined in the schema.
 - A default value needs to be set for each key.
-- A summery and description can be set for each key optionally.
+- A summary and description can be set for each key optionally.

 Schemas are described in an XML format.
 For example,